YPares/arpligner/README.md

 ## How to use it

+Arpligner has two modes: Single-instance and Multi-instance.

-Arpligner expects to be fed MIDI data on at least 2 channels:
+In Single-instance mode, Arpligner expects to be fed MIDI data on at least 2
+channels:

-- Channel 16, which will be treated as the "chord" channel
+- Channel 16, which will be treated as the "chord" channel ("track")
-- One channel (or more) from 1 to 15, which will be treated as a "pattern" channel
+- One channel (or more) from 1 to 15, which will be treated as a "pattern" channel ("track")

+In Multi-instance mode, several Arpligner plugins in your DAW session can communicate with one another.
+You would then have one Arpligner instance per track, one being configured as the "Global chord track", and the other ones as "Pattern tracks".
+MIDI channels no longer matter in that mode.

+Single-instance has the advantage of requiring a bit less CPU and RAM.
+Multi-instance has the advantage of alleviating MIDI routing configuration in your DAW, and is not limited by the number of MIDI channels.

-This script will interpret "notes" playing on **pattern** channels as the degrees of the chord which is currently playing on the **chord** channel.
+Then whatever the mode, Arpligner will interpret "notes" playing on **pattern** tracks as the degrees of the chord which is currently playing on the **chord** track.
 Starting from C3 and going up:

 - C3 means "first chord degree"
 - C#3 means "second chord degree"